darchr/gem5art/docs/tutorial1.md

-## Tutorial: Run Full System Linux Boot Tests
+# Tutorial: Run Full System Linux Boot Tests

+## Introduction

 This tutorial explains how to use gem5art to run experiments with gem5.
 The specific experiment we will be doing is to perform linux boot test with gem5.
 The main steps to perform such an experiment using gem5art include: setting up the environment,